nficano/python-lambda/README.rst

 Under API endpoint type select "API Gateway".

-Next change Method to ``POST`` and Security to "Open" and click submit (NOTE: you should secure this for use in production, open security is use for demo purposes).
+Next change Method to ``POST`` and Security to "Open" and click submit (NOTE: you should secure this for use in production, open security is used for demo purposes).

 Now try and run: